-Thin and lightweight w/touchscreen.
+Thin and lightweight with touchscreen.
 Readable in sunlight.
-Comes w/a variety of built-in apps.
-Battery lasts 3 weeks in watch mode/10 hrs.
-GPS.
-Customizeable face.
+Comes with a variety of built-in apps.
+Battery lasts 3 weeks in watch mode/10 hours GPS.
+Customizable face.
 Water-resistant.

 Some models stopped syncing.
 Inconsistency with GPS connection.

-Pre-loaded w/30,000+ worldwide courses and free lifetime updates.
+Pre-loaded with over 30,000 worldwide courses and free lifetime updates.
 Battery life is 3 weeks watch mode/up to 8 hours with GPS.
 Advanced GPS receiver for tracking under trees.
 Accurate yardage.
 Printable digital scorecard.

 Short battery life (only 3 hours sometimes).
 GPS does not always hold charge, and software may glitch.